With 100+ cuisines in Toronto, you can travel with your taste buds while indulging in your first (and most important) meal of the day.

 Maha’s

-Try it here: An astonishingly great date grilled cheese, Chef’s Appetizer (which comes with dips galore and a bit of everything!) and the lemony lentil soup will have you grabbing to take home full jars.
+Try it here: An astonishingly great date grilled cheese, Egyptian Falafel, where the spice falafel mixture coats perfectly jammy eggs, and lemony lentil soup, which will have you grabbing to take home full jars.
 Also, that honey cardamom latte.

 Pomarosa